ARM-software/abi-aa/aaelf64/aaelf64.rst

 - ``GTPREL(S+A)`` represents a pointer-sized entry in the GOT for the offset from the current thread pointer (TP) of the thread-local variable located at offset ``A`` from the symbol ``S``.
 The entry will be relocated with ``R_<CLS>_TLS_TPREL(S+A)``.

-- ``GTLSDESC(S+A)`` represents a consecutive pair of pointer-sized entries in the GOT which contain a tlsdesc structure describing the thread-local variable located at offset A from thread-local symbol S. The first entry holds a pointer to the variable's TLS descriptor resolver function and the second entry holds a platform-specific offset or pointer.
+- ``GTLSDESC(S+A)`` represents a consecutive pair of pointer-sized entries in the GOT which contain a tlsdesc structure describing the thread-local variable located at offset ``A`` from thread-local symbol ``S``.
+The first entry holds a pointer to the variable's TLS descriptor resolver function and the second entry holds a platform-specific offset or pointer.
 The pair of pointer-sized entries will be relocated with ``R_<CLS>_TLSDESC(S+A)``.

 - ``LDM(S)`` resolves to the load module index of the symbol ``S``.